 Auto Insurance.
 All vehicles must be covered with public liability and property damage insurance.
-The insurance must remain in effect as long as the vehicle is in the university community.
+The insurance must remain in effect as long as the vehicle is in the University community.
 Expiration or cancellation of insurance automatically revokes motor-vehicle registration and privileges.
 All vehicles must be maintained in legal operating condition at all times.

-Regulations governing the use of motor vehicles are described in the brochure, Student Right-to-Know Report, available from the Public Safety Office.
+Regulations governing the use of motor vehicles are described in the brochure, Student Right-to-Know Report, available from the Office of Public Safety.